DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

 Database table references can sometimes cause problems when migrating from Development to downstream QA and Production environments as they will likely be communicating with different databases to those used in Development.
-Those databases may well have different configurations to those that were iused to develop the the Flow and there may arise some confusion about which schemas or other database objects are being referenced by the Flow.
+Those databases may well have different configurations to those that were iused to develop the the flow and there may arise some confusion about which schemas or other database objects are being referenced by the flow.

 #### Actions

-Ensure all database object references used by your Flow are fully qualified.
+Ensure all database object references used by your flow are fully qualified.
 For example, `{schema}.{tablename}`

 ---

-## Data Format in Annotation
+## Data format in annotation

 #### Summary

-Identify whether the a Flow annotation contains instances of particular arbitrary text.
+Identify whether the a flow annotation contains instances of particular arbitrary text.
 This example rule looks for dates.

 #### Description